major/rhel7stig-sphinx/doc/source/medium.rst

 # find [PART] -xdev -type f \( -perm -4000 -o -perm -2000 \) 2>/dev/null

-For each "setuid"/"setgid" program on the system, which is not covered by an audit rule for a (sub) directory (such as "/usr/sbin"), add a line of the following form to "/etc/audit/audit.rules", where <suid_prog_with_full_path> is the full path to each "setuid"/"setgid" program in the list:
+For each "setuid"/"setgid" program on the system, which is not covered by an audit rule for a (sub) directory (such as "/usr/sbin"), add a line of the following form to "/etc/audit/rules.d/audit.rules", where <suid_prog_with_full_path> is the full path to each "setuid"/"setgid" program in the list:

--a always,exit -F <suid_prog_with_full_path> -F perm=x -F auid>=1000 -F auid!=4294967295 -k setuid/setgid
+-a always,exit -F path=<suid_prog_with_full_path> -F perm=x -F auid>=1000 -F auid!=4294967295 -k setuid/setgid

 Check
 ~~~~~